hyouteki/Kryoss/documentation.md

 # Must know

-*some basic variables like zero, one, true, false no need to waste time on making them*<br>
+*Some basic variables like zero, one, true, false are already there.
+So, no need to waste time on making them*<br>

-*not understanding what's happening in your code, make sure to run it with coverage to visualize*<br>
+*Not understanding what's happening in your code, make sure to run it with coverage to visualize*<br>

-*remember to maintain spaces as Kryoss is space sensitive*<br>
+*Remember to maintain spaces as Kryoss is space sensitive*<br>